nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   * The `allergies` of the patient
   * The `vaccines` of the patient

-`Patient` have limitations on its attributes according to the [Non-Functional Requirement](#non-functional-requirement).
+`Patient` have limitations on its attributes according to the [Non-Functional Requirements](#non-functional-requirements).

 #### PatientManager

 On top of storing `Patient` objects, `PatientManager` ensures the patient's vaccination records are updated if the name of a vaccination changes.
-It also ensures that there is a maximum limit of `Patient` objects allowed to be stored according to the [Non-Functional Requirement](#non-functional-requirement).
+It also ensures that there is a maximum limit of `Patient` objects allowed to be stored according to the [Non-Functional Requirements](#non-functional-requirements).

 ### Vaccination component